 When the topic of gender discrimination arises, most people assume we’re talking about females because, more often than not, we are.
 Unfortunately, today’s college campuses are anything but immune.
-According to one study, students at 4 out of 4 participating institutions had heard about or witnessed discrimination, harassment or aggression towards females or minorities.
+According to a recent study, nearly 1 in 3 (31%) have felt discriminated against at their institution..
 Additionally, within the college demographic, studies show that the more male-dominated a major is, the more likely a woman is to experience discrimination inside the classroom—and it’s majorly impacting the career choices female students are making.

 It doesn’t stop on campus, either.
 Forty-two percent of women attest to experiencing gender discrimination in the workplace, with an alarming portion being treated as incompetent based on their gender.
 Even with a master’s degree, females typically receive less support from senior leaders when compared to their male counterparts.